Jason Hubbell

 Mental health and suicide prevention

-Five years ago, a long time rugby friend of mine started what has become an annual tradition of the Movember polar bear dip.
+Six years ago, a long time rugby friend of mine started what has become an annual tradition of the Movember polar bear dip.
 Evan began this tradition as a way to put a spotlight on mens mental health and encouraging men in the sport of rugby and beyond to start a conversation about their own mental health.

 Rugby is this historically ‘macho’ sport that has harboured a deep rooted history of cloaking your emotions.
 To not let your opponent see when you’re hurt.
 To ‘suck it up’ and keep playing.
 This practice of hiding your pain has gone beyond physical pain and has crept it’s way to psychological pain.

 The first time I experienced the loss of a rugby teammate to suicide was in 2009.
 Twice more since then in 2014 and 2018.
-The idea that 3 men I’d shared the rugby pitch felt their only option to deal with their pain was suicide bothered me for a long time.
+The idea that 3 men I’d shared the rugby pitch felt their only option to deal with their pain was by suicide bothered me for a long time.
 I felt that had any of these three men reached out to myself or any other teammate to ask for help, we’d have been there for that man immediately.

 Evan started the Movember Dip as a way to start talking about his own struggles and how he has been coping with them.
 That spoke a lot to me when I first saw his posts and the steps he’d taken to cope.
-I want this event to continue to shed that light for men of the rugby community and even further, to other ‘macho’ communities that harbour this ‘tough it out’ approach.
+I want this event to continue to shed that light for men of the rugby community and similar ‘macho’ communities that harbour this ‘tough it out’ approach.
 Communities like first responders, construction guys, tradesmen, or any space where there has historically been a lack of open dialogue about mens mental health.

-What’s different about this year
+What’s different about this year:

 How I'm